zmcartor/MMC-iOS/_posts/2013-10-02-apps-dont-happen-by-accident.md

 bring an umbrella or a jacket.
 What would George like in a weather app ?

 #### Solving a problem
 Does your app solve a problem?
-Would someone use your app based on this single sentence?
-Distilling your app into one sentence will help maintain focus as we develop the first version.
+Would the imaginary user gain enough value and use your app based on this single sentence?
+Distilling your app into one sentence is tough, but necessary.
+This one sentence is the anchor which maintains focus during the process.

 ### What features should I build?
 The first version of any product doesn't have to be a